-.6 evaluated for capacity by means of timed evacuation deployments conducted in harbour;

-.7 capable of providing a satisfactory means of evacuation in a sea state associated with a wind of force 6 on the Beaufort scale;

-.8 designed to, as far as practicable, remain effective under conditions of icing;

-.9 so constructed that only a minimum amount of routine maintenance is necessary.
-Any part requiring maintenance by the ship's crews shall be readily accessible and easily maintained.

-6.20.8.2.2 Where one or more marine evacuation systems are provided on a ship, at least 50 per cent of such systems shall be subjected to a trial deployment after installation.
-Subject to these deployments being satisfactory, the untried systems shall be deployed within 12 months of installation.

-6.20.8.3 Inflatable liferafts associated with marine evacuation systems.

-6.20.8.3.1 Any inflatable liferaft used in conjunction with the marine evacuation system shall:

-.1 conform with the requirements of 6.9;

-.2 be sited close to the system container but be capable of dropping clear of the deployed system and boarding platform;

-.3 be capable of release one at a time from its stowage rack with arrangements which will enable it to be moored alongside the platform;

-.4 be stowed in accordance with 2.4.4 to 2.4.6;

-.5 be provided with pre-connected or easily connected retrieving lines to the platform.

-6.20.8.4 Containers for marine evacuation systems.

-6.20.8.4.1 The evacuation passage and platform shall be packed in a container that is:

-.1 so constructed as to withstand hard wear under conditions encountered at sea;

-.2 as far as practicable watertight, except for drain holes in the container bottom.

-6.20.8.4.2 The container shall be marked with:

-.3 name of approval authority and the capacity of the system;

-.4 SOLAS;

-.5 date of manufacture (month and year);

-.6 date and place of last survey;

-.7 maximum permitted height of stowage above waterline;

-.8 stowage position on board.

-6.20.8.4.3 Launching and operating instructions shall be marked on or in the vicinity of the container.

-6.20.8.5 Marking on marine evacuation systems.
-6.20.8.5.1 The marine evacuation system shall be marked with:

-.3 date of manufacture (month and year);

-.4 name of approving authority;

-.5 name and place of servicing station where it was last serviced, along with the date of servicing;

-.6 the capacity of the system.
+- .6 evaluated for capacity by means of timed evacuation deployments conducted in harbour; - .7 capable of providing a satisfactory means of evacuation in a sea state associated with a wind of force 6 on the Beaufort scale; - .8 designed to, as far as practicable, remain effective under conditions of icing; - .9 so constructed that only a minimum amount of routine maintenance is necessary.
+Any part requiring maintenance by the ship's crews shall be readily accessible and easily maintained. - 6.20.8.2.2 Where one or more marine evacuation systems are provided on a ship, at least 50 % of such systems shall be subjected to a trial deployment after installation.
+Subject to these deployments being satisfactory, the untried systems shall be deployed within 12 months of installation. - 6.20.8.3 Inflatable liferafts associated with marine evacuation systems. - 6.20.8.3.1 Any inflatable liferaft used in conjunction with the marine evacuation system shall: - .1 conform with the requirements of 6.9; - .2 be sited close to the system container but be capable of dropping clear of the deployed system and boarding platform; - .3 be capable of release one at a time from its stowage rack with arrangements which will enable it to be moored alongside the platform; - .4 be stowed in accordance with 2.4.4 to 2.4.6; - .5 be provided with pre-connected or easily connected retrieving lines to the platform. - 6.20.8.4 Containers for marine evacuation systems. - 6.20.8.4.1 The evacuation passage and platform shall be packed in a container that is: - .1 so constructed as to withstand hard wear under conditions encountered at sea; - .2 as far as practicable watertight, except for drain holes in the container bottom. - 6.20.8.4.2 The container shall be marked with: - .1 manufacturer's name or trade mark; - .2 serial number: - .3 name of approval authority and the capacity of the system; - .4 SOLAS: - .5 date of manufacture (month and year); - .6 date and place of last survey; - .7 maximum permitted height of stowage above waterline; - .8 stowage position on board. - 6.20.8.4.3 Launching and operating instructions shall be marked on or in the vicinity of the container. - 6.20.8.5 Marking on marine evacuation systems. - 6.20.8.5.1 The marine evacuation system shall be marked with: - .1 manufacturer's name or trade mark; - .2 serial number; - .3 date of manufacture (month and year); - .4 name of approving authority; - .5 name and place of servicing station where it was last serviced, along with the date of servicing; - .6 the capacity of the system.